in your amp should be replaced only for a reason.

 Increasing the Filter Capacitance

-compression, yielding a truer, less spongy or marshmallow response.
+compression, yielding a truer, less spongy response.

-Too much primary filter capacitance can potentially damage an amplifier
+Raising the primary filter capacitance can damage

 aren't usually a target of modders.

 Cathode bypass caps are found in many amplifier circuits.
 To